australiangreens/civimodels/README.md

 of these various "scores" and make them more immediately usable for the creation of Smart Groups, better segmentation of mailing audiences, etc.

 The CiviModels extension is designed to provide a single presentation framework for any number of models that you may wish to build and install.
-It provides a single place in which all active models' data can be viewed while preserving the manage user access to individual models.
+It provides a single place in which all active models' data can be viewed while preserving the ability to manage user access to individual models.

 ## How it works
 The extension creates a new tab for CiviCRM contact records (using the [hook_civicrm_tabset function](https://docs.civicrm.org/dev/en/latest/hooks/hook_civicrm_tabset/)).